 Use differently shaped candles with some greens to make that ethereal glow come out of a summer themed reception table.
 Vases are getting older than old so use tree stumps and woodcuts instead of them to house your blossoms in a centerpiece arrangement.

 Winters are predominantly about cool weather, holiday spirits, snow and cozying up.
 You can easily go over the top in this romantic season and enjoy full freedom in terms of floral arrangements including; centerpieces.
-This is the time of year when you let loose tall candelabra and vases with roses and other accents as centerpieces for the reception events or even when the luxurious and glamorous arrangements of crystals and candles get all the glam.
+This is the time of year when you let loose tall candelabra and vases or hat boxes with roses and other accents as centerpieces for the reception events or even when the luxurious and glamorous arrangements of crystals and candles get all the glam.

 Mason jars and bottles:

 This winter maybe you can give a little break to your vases and antique jars and look towards using some cool mason jars and bottles to house flowers.
 You can even spray paint them into metallic tones and even cover them with all the glitters and golds.

 Pinecones are just about everywhere in winter celebrations and wedding décor.
 So why not get them on board for the wedding table centerpieces too.
 You can cut mini trees out of pine cones and use them in glasses, vases, bowls, jars, or even on top of candles or under glass covers.
 You can also mix the pine cones with flowers, fruits, ornaments and even spray paint them or highlight their edges with glitters